-MINI MEDICS TRAINERS MUST ENSURE THAT THEY ARE COMPLIANT WITH THE LAW AND CONSIDER AREAS SUCH AS DATA PROTECTION, HEALTH AND SAFETY, PARENTAL CONSENT AND HYGIENE PRECAUTIONS FOR COVID-19.
+MINI MEDICS TRAINERS MUST ENSURE THAT THEY ARE COMPLIANT WITH THE LAW AND CONSIDER AREAS SUCH AS DATA PROTECTION, HEALTH AND SAFETY AND PARENTAL CONSENT.
 WE HAVE PROVIDED A BRIEF OVERVIEW OF THE KEY AREAS YOU MAY NEED TO CONSIDER BUT BY NO MEANS IS THIS LIST EXHAUSTIVE.

 The majority of organisations who care for children will usually have their own system in place for obtaining consent, but if you do not have this, you should consider creating a consent form and ensuring this is signed off by the participants parents, guardians or carers before they enrol onto the course.